Ocean City St. Patrick’s Day Parade 2021 POSTPONED

-Ocean City, Maryland 2019 – Ocean City will be glowing in green as the annual St. Patrick’s Day Parade and Festival, sponsored by the Delmarva Irish-American Club, marches down Coastal Highway on Saturday, March 16, beginning at noon.
-The procession begins at 57th Street and marches south to the 45th Street Shopping Center, where the viewing and judging stands will be.
+Ocean City will be glowing in green as the annual St. Patrick’s Day Parade and Festival, sponsored by the Delmarva Irish-American Club, marches down Coastal Highway on Saturday, March 14, beginning at noon.
+The procession begins at 60th Street and marches south to the 45th Street Shopping Center, where the viewing and judging stands will be.
 Trophies will be awarded for best marching band, best commercial float, best non-commercial float, best motorized unit, best adult marching unit, best youth marching unit, special committee award, judges’ choice award and best overall entry in the parade.

 This Ocean City tradition, which began in 1980, has grown to become the second-largest St. Patrick’s Day Parade in the state, in addition to becoming a seasonal kick-off for many local businesses.
 The parade includes over 100 entries from three states.

-Leading the parade are Grand Marshals Fran and Michael Patrick Kelly, along with Lillian Farrell, Cultural Affairs Attaché from the Embassy of Ireland.
+Leading the parade are Grand Marshals The Delmarva Irish American Club.
 Featuring the Chesapeake Caledonian Pipe Band and the Ocean City Pipe and Drum Band, the St. Patrick’s Parade brings the sounds of Ireland to the streets of Ocean City.
 Also participating are local high school marching bands plus numerous festively decorated floats sponsored by local businesses, groups and organizations.

-In addition to the celebration on the street, the 45th Street Shopping Center will be once again be transformed into a spirited Irish festival complete with live entertainment from Pat O’Brennan and the Shoreline Band, Irish apparel and plenty of food and drink.
+In addition to the celebration on the street, the 45th Street Shopping Center will be once again be transformed into a spirited Irish festival complete with live entertainment from O’Brennan Trio, Irish apparel, and plenty of food and drink.
 Spectators can enjoy the free-admission festival beginning at 11 a.m.
 The festival ends at 3 p.m.

 To avoid traffic delays, viewers are urged to arrive before 10:30 a.m. and to view the parade from 57th Street south to 45th Street.